HyaenaTechnologies/tools-utilities/up-repo/README.md

 ## Features

+- Git Garbage Collection in all Git Repositories in a Directory
+- Git Prune in all Git Repositories in a Directory
 - Git Pull in all Git Repositories in a Directory
-- Git Garbage Collection in all Git Repositories in a Directory

 ## Build